 This page has most of my publications in peer-reviewed scientific journals.
-It also has a book that I co-edited with colleagues, and chapters of the book that I authored and co-authored.
-Articles and chapters can be downloaded as PDFs.
+It also has an editorial that I was invited to write for a journal, a book I co-edited, and chapters I wrote for that book.
+Most can be downloaded as PDFs.

-For papers where I appear first in the author list, I took the lead and wrote all or most of the paper.
+For peer-reviewed papers where I’m first in the author list, I took the lead and wrote all or most of the paper.
 In most cases where I’m first author, I designed the study, supervised its implementation (e.g., data collection, data analysis, etc.), and interpreted the findings.
 Science is always a team effort, and in every case my co-authors played important roles too.

 Papers with colleagues as first authors were chosen (from a larger number) because I helped to design the studies and/or interpret the findings, not just write the paper, and because I believe the topics and findings are important.